Alexey-Danilchenko/Kodak-DCS-Tools/Firmwares/README.md

 * Added 35mm equivalent focal length into EXIF ​​- this will fix problems in Adobe ACR/LR perspective correction tools.
 * Removed Scan-Shoot menu options (they are now defunct and if needed they can be brought back via showLegacyMenu property)
 * Completely rewritten communication interface with the camera to support newer digital cameras such as Mamiya AFD II/III and Phase One DF/DF+.
-* Added Soft Press CCD Active Time property - allows you to set the time period for which the sensor is activated when half-pressed to the shutter (in the original Kodak firmware this is hardcoded to 0.8 seconds).
 * Support for all newer Mamiya/Phase One cameras up until Mamiya 645/Phase One DF+ (completely rewritten communication interface with the camera to support this).
 The list of supported cameras is:
     * Mamiya 645 AF
     * Mamiya 645 AFD